1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 (Medvedev and Lerner, p.
 29) Instance of Lyndon saying there work derives from someone who isn’t a genetisict and one who still supported the gene theory

-“Mutations, in particular those induced
-by X-ray, were widely studied and used.
-At the same time
-the struggle was begun against lethal and harmful mutations
-and hereditary diseases, which could be revealed and antici¬
-pated only by genetical methods.
-This enumeration could be
-continued at length.”
-(Medvedev and Lerner, p.
-43)

 “Lysenko and his group at that period
 showed only two sensational achievements: vernalization and